dec-gannii/TMI_BINDER/BINDER/Pods/AppAuth/README.md

 ## Included Samples

-Sample apps that explore core AppAuth features are available for iOS, macOS and tvOS; follow the instructions in [Examples/README.md](Examples/README.md) to get started.
+Sample apps that explore core AppAuth features are available for iOS and macOS; follow the instructions in [Examples/README.md](Examples/README.md) to get started.